Matthew 5:46

 Matthew 5:46 is the forty-sixth verse of the fifth chapter of the Gospel of Matthew in the New Testament and is part of the Sermon on the Mount.
 This is the third verse of the final antithesis, built on the commandment "Love thy neighbour as thyself".
-Jesus here gives another example of why one most love one's enemies.
+Jesus here gives another example of why one must love one's enemies.

 Content

 In the King James Version of the Bible the text reads: